psykohack/botviz/README.md

 The stroke width of the lines represent the number of messages sent between users.

-The users that have less interaction with others are moved to one side of the graphic and the ones that have a lot of interaction are un the other side.
+The users that have less interaction with others are moved to one side of the graphic and the ones that have a lot of interaction are in the other side.